CprimeLearningLabs/terraform-gcp-intro/labs/lab-4.1-Locals/lab-4.1-using_locals.md

 Use the locals to replace the literal values in various resources:
 * Replace the region attribute value in the GCP provider block in "main.tf" with <code>local.region</code>
+* Replace the region attribute values in the networking blocks in "network.tf" with <code>local.region</code>.
+4 times in that file.
 * Replace the value of the project tag in the GCP provider block in "main.tf" with <code>local.project</code>
 * Replace the image attribute value in the "bastion" resource in "bastion.tf" with <code>local.instance_image</code>